karmaniverous/mock-db/.stan/system/stan.todo.md

 - Vitest ESLint plugin typing & dep scope:
   - Cast plugin object to ESLint Plugin type to satisfy TS in eslint.config.ts, and removed explicit vitest globals (tests import from 'vitest').
   - Moved @vitest/eslint-plugin to devDependencies.

+- ESLint config typing cleanup:
+  - Removed invalid type import from 'eslint' and avoided 'any'/unsafe casts by extracting Vitest recommended rules with a typed helper and casting the plugin at its use site.